-📌 Bonus: Get my Athens Interactive Google Maps Guide with pinned locations & insider recommendations for easy navigation.
+Bonus: Get my Athens Interactive Athens Guide with pinned locations & insider recommendations for easy navigation.

 This Athens travel guide is packed with firsthand experiences and local insights, helping you make the most of both iconic attractions and under-the-radar spots.
 Ready to explore Athens like a local?
 Let’s hop to it!

-Athens Important Buildings — Iconic & Hidden Gems
+Athens Important Buildings.
+Iconic Buildings & Athens Hidden Gems

 Athens is a city where ancient history meets modern life at every turn.
 While Athens famous buildings and historical landmarks like the Parthenon dominate every postcard, the city hides countless lesser-known treasures that tell stories of empires, philosophers, and revolutions.
 From the iconic ancient Athens important buildings like the Parthenon to modern-day important buildings in Athens Greece that shaped the city’s political and cultural legacy, every street has a story to tell.

 In this section, I’ll guide you through Athens’ most important buildings, including hidden gems that most visitors overlook.
-Local tips, pro advice, and historical insights will help you experience these places like a local — not just another tourist.
+Local tips, pro advice, and historical insights will help you experience these places like a local.

 1. The Acropolis & Parthenon